Kevin Kuhn, Kuhn & Trello Consulting Engineers

 Debbie is VP, Senior Human Resources Business Partner at one of Springfield’s largest employers.
 She also worked in the public sector as the Director of Admin Services at CWLP for 23 years.
 Debbie has always had a strong desire for the growth and redevelopment of the downtown and central heart of the City and was a member of the original downtown association which morphed into DSI, “PRIDE,” (Positive Results in Downtown Efforts).
 As an Alderman in Ward 7, she was a consistently strong advocate and voice for various TIF projects downtown and elsewhere.
 Debbie has a BA in Management and MA in Human Resource Development, both from UIS.
 Prior to her time as Alderman, Debbie served as an elected member of the Sangamon County Board for 14 years.

-Destiny is the Director of Membership and Social Media/Associate Director at Futures in Rehabilitation Management (FIRM, Inc.), an Association Management Company located in downtown Springfield.
+Destiny works in the Division of Association Management at Cook-Witter, Inc. located in downtown Springfield.
 Destiny has been recognized by the Springfield Business Journal’s Forty under 40 and is a 2015 Leadership Springfield graduate.
 She hopes to see the continued transformation of the district and preservation of its history.
 Downtown Springfield is a place she wants her kids to hold close to their hearts and have fond memories of as they grow older.
 In her “spare” time, you can find her instructing cycling at the downtown YMCA.

 Graham Prellwitz, Memorial Health System